npalex/Lid-driven-cavity-FENE-P/README.md

 where $V$ is the volume of the cavity.

 ## **Numerical Scheme:**
-The cavity was discretized on a 51x51 cell grid.
+The rheoFOAM solver implementing the SIMPLE algorithm was used to evaluate the fluid velocity, conformation tensor, and pressure fields at each time step on a uniform 51x51 cell grid.

-Note, a mesh convergence study was not performed, so the
+Gradient, divergence, and Laplacian terms were discretized using the Guass linear scheme, convection terms were discretized using the Cubista scheme, and time discretization was performed using a pure Crank-Nicolson scheme (see fvSchemes).

+fvSolutions:
+The pressure and velocity fields Generalized geometric-algebraic multi-grid (GAMG) solver for both the pressure and velocity fields with a DIC preconditioner and smoother.

 ### **Initial/boundary conditions:**
 The fluid velocity, stress tensor, log-conformation tensor, and pressure fields were set equal to zero at time $t = 0$, corresponding to a fluid at rest.